Achilles Tendonitis: Mesenchymal Stem Cell Mechanisms and Supportive Dynamics

-Umbilical cord mesenchymal stem cells serve as the foundation of our regenerative approach.
-These cells are utilized for their potential to modulate inflammatory responses, reduce fibrosis, and create a microenvironment conducive to tendon tissue regeneration.
+Umbilical cord mesenchymal stem cells are studied for their ability to modulate inflammatory responses, reduce fibrosis, and create a microenvironment that may support tendon tissue homeostasis through paracrine signaling and immunomodulation.

-Biomechanical optimization through individualized physical therapy protocols designed to support the regenerative process, restore tendon load capacity, and promote functional recovery.
+Biomechanical optimization through individualized physical therapy protocols that aim to restore tendon load capacity and support functional recovery.

 - Eccentric loading and tendon remodeling exercises